-Early summer sees the island's orchids in bloom and a trip in August will be rewarded by the sight of the heathlands in full flower.
+Early summer sees the island's orchids in bloom and a trip in August will be rewarded by the beautiful sight of the heath lands in full flower.
 Above the cliff top stretches an area of rough grassland and heather, broken by a lake and an area of marsh.

 These wet areas attract nesting waterfowl such as ducks, snipe, grebes and coots.
 Rabbits and hares graze on the reserve, while grey seals can be seen hauling themselves out onto the rocky foreshore.

-Please note.
-There are grazing animals on this reserve: please respect the countryside code, use stiles, leave gates as found and keep dogs on leads.
+There are grazing animals on this reserve: please respect the countryside code, use stiles, leave gates as found and no dogs allowed except for assistance dogs.

 The NIEA Site manager is based at County Hall, Castlerock Road, Coleraine Tel: 028 703 5997.